NhaLe411/251MI71_Group05_FinalProject_SourceCode/README.md

 # 251MI71_Group05_FinalProject_SourceCode
 **Course**: 251MI71 - Data Analytics in E-Commerce
 **University of Economics and Law (UEL)**
-# Hotel Sentiment Analysis: Seasonal Trends in Customer Reviews
+# Analyzing Seasonal Trends in Tourist Reviews to Support Service Optimization and Marketing Strategies in  Hotels and Attractionss

 ---